ZBK2000/Used-car-price-prediction-with-interface/README.md

 Important notes:
 -	The prices were predicted based on the Hungarian market and it’s prices, so it may not be accurate for other countries
--	In the code the variable names are mainly written in Hungarian,
+-	In the code and in on the interface the car details are mainly written in Hungarian

 Currently working on:
 -	Handling the missing values differently